 Please check the date of clinic orientation before applying.
 Attending orientation is mandatory with no exceptions except under extreme circumstances.

 Students must apply by 5 p.m. on October 16th.

 Professor Pritchett will host a Clinics and Internships Informational Session on Friday, October 13 from 8:30 - 9:30 a.m. via Zoom.

 For questions about individual clinical programs, please reach out directly to Clinic Faculty:

 For students interested in applying for Advanced Clinic opportunities, permission to enroll is granted by the individual faculty supervisor and is based on a variety of factors such as the student’s performance in clinic, faculty’s need for Advanced Clinic students, and faculty’s capacity to supervise Advanced Clinic students.
 If you are interested in registering for an advanced clinic please contact the clinic's faculty member.

 For a complete list of clinic prerequisites and courses, visit the Drake Legal Clinic webpage.
-The pre-requisites are also listed on the application.
+The pre and co requisites are also listed on the application.

 Student services will register students based on clinic accepted into and number of credits indicated on the application.
 Please double check your schedule and total number of credits after registration.

 Legal Clinic orientation is mandatory.
 All students registered in clinic must attend orientation.
-Legal Clinic Orientation is Friday, August 19, 2022.
+Legal Clinic Orientation for spring 2024 will be January 19.